michaelchadwick/gemwarrior-ruby/README.md

 Or install it yourself as:

-    $ gem install rubywarrior
+    $ gem install gemwarrior

 ## Usage

-Just type `rubywarrior` and you'll be whisked away to Jool, ready to start or continue your quest to defeat Emerald and take back the coveted Shiny Thing(tm) that you will return to Queen Ruby (or will you...?).
+Just type `gemwarrior` and you'll be whisked away to Jool, ready to start or continue your quest to defeat Emerald and take back the coveted Shiny Thing(tm) that you will return to Queen Ruby (or will you...?).

 ## Development